After 75 hours of research evaluating 97 products, we picked Yves Saint Laurent La Nuit De L'homme as our top choice.

 Did you know you should wear multiple scents throughout the week as well?

-The type of scent you wear to the office, gym, bar, or club can change others' perception of you.
+The type of scent you wear to the office, gym, bar, or club can change others' perceptions of you.

 The ignorant have one rule of applying cologne: put on A LOT and EVERYWHERE!
 After all, dousing yourself in cologne should keep you smelling nice all day long, right?